Altoros/rack/README.md

 ## Logstash setup

-You can add logstash service to collect information from application's logs and Kibana application to vizualize this data.
+You can add logstash service to collect information from application's logs and Kibana application to visualize this data.

 ```shell
 juju deploy kibana